 Step 3: Cook Veggies and Fry Rice

-- Warm 2 tbsp vegetable oil in a large pan or wok over medium-high heat.
+- Warm vegetable oil in a large pan or wok over medium-high heat.2 tablespoon vegetable oil

-- Add onion and cook for about 1 minute, until it begins to soften.
+- Add onion and cook for about 1 minute, until it begins to soften.1 cup onion

-- Then, add carrot and cook for another 1-2 minutes (depending on how soft you like your vegetables and how large or small you’ve chopped them; larger pieces take longer to cook).
+- Then, add carrot and cook for another 1-2 minutes (depending on how soft you like your vegetables and how large or small you’ve chopped them; larger pieces take longer to cook).1 cup carrot

-- Add mushrooms, edamame and corn and cook for about 1 minute.
+- Add mushrooms, edamame and corn and cook for about 1 minute.1 cup mushroom, 1 cup edamame, 1 cup corn

-- Add 4 C cooked rice to your pan along with the remaining ingredients: 4 tbsp soy sauce, 2 tbsp sesame oil, 3 tbsp mirin and 2 tsp garlic powder.
+- Add cooked rice to your pan along with the remaining ingredients: soy sauce, sesame oil, mirin and garlic powder.4 tablespoon soy sauce, 2 tablespoon sesame oil, 3 tablespoon mirin, 2 teaspoon garlic powder, 4 cup cooked rice

 - Toss to evenly coat the veggies and rice in sauces.

-- Next, add the tofu that was cooked earlier.
+- Next, add the tofu you cooked earlier.350 grams extra firm tofu

 - Stir fry for another 2 minutes to give the flavors time to work together.
 Keep everything moving around the pan during this time so it can cook evenly.